astro-otter/otter/paper/paper.md

   produce different flux measurements.
 If this is the case, we store both flux measurements in the OTTER database to allow the user to choose their preferred reduction.
-  However, to help users de-duplicate these datasets while curating large samples, we provide an automated algorithm method for finding duplicates and choosing only one of the multiple reductions.
+  However, to help users de-duplicate these datasets while curating large samples, we provide an (optional) automated algorithm for finding duplicates and choosing only one of the multiple reductions.
 This is done in the `Transient.deduplicate_photometry` method.
 * Sometimes users want to quickly view the photometry for a specific transient event as either a light curve (flux as a function of time) or a spectral energy distribution (flux